-Describe the general scope of the work for the project, major phases of construction, etc: Construction of an addition to the existing Washington Heights Church.
-Some additional parking will be provided along with new sidewalks, curb and gutter, landscaping, sewer and storm drain lines with boxes and manholes, and retaining walls.
-Some of the parking areas will also receive new striping.
-What is the function of the construction activity?
-Residential Commercial Industrial Road Construction Linear Utility Other (please specify): Church Facility Addition Estimated Project Start Date:// Estimated Project Completion Date://
+Describe the general scope of the work for the project, major phases of construction, etc: Construction of a Medical Building and Parking lots/drive aisles.
+Construction of sidewalk, curb and gutter, landscaping, and other surface improvements.
+Underground utilities such as sewer, storm drain and waterlines will be implemented with this project.

+What is the function of the construct ion activity?
+100

+Residential Commercial ☐ Industrial ☐ Road Construction Linear Utility

+Other (please specify):

+Estimated Project Start Date: //

+Estimated Project Completion Date: //